MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update-whats-new.md

 - [CSPs supported in Microsoft Surface Hub](/windows/client-management/mdm/configuration-service-provider-reference#surfacehubcspsupport)
 - [Manage Surface Hub with an MDM provider](manage-settings-with-mdm-for-surface-hub.md)

+<a name='azure-active-directory-joined-devices'></a>

-### Azure Active Directory Joined devices
+### Microsoft Entra joined devices

-- **Single sign-on (SSO) for Azure AD joined devices**.
+- **Single sign-on (SSO) for Microsoft Entra joined devices**.
 When users sign in with their Microsoft 365 credentials to **My meetings and files**, their credentials flow seamlessly from app to app – including Microsoft 365 experiences in the browser.
-- **Conditional access (CA) for Azure AD joined devices**.
-IT admins can control user access to organizational resources from Azure AD joined Surface Hubs by assigning device policies per their corporate security and compliance requirements.
+- **Conditional access (CA) for Microsoft Entra joined devices**.
+IT admins can control user access to organizational resources from Microsoft Entra joined Surface Hubs by assigning device policies per their corporate security and compliance requirements.
-- **Support for non-Global admins for Azure AD joined devices**.
+- **Support for non-Global admins for Microsoft Entra joined devices**.
 Customers can choose a more granular set of admins within their admin hierarchy to manage Surface Hub.
 To learn more, see [Configure non-Global Admin accounts on Surface Hub](surface-hub-2s-nonglobal-admin.md).

 ### Inking improvements